kmanan/cyberprismapp/privacy.md

 CyberPrism ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how our mobile application (the "App") handles data.

+## About the App

+CyberPrism is a mobile application designed to help security professionals track and analyze vulnerabilities.
+The app provides a user-friendly interface to view, monitor, and analyze security vulnerabilities, including CVE details, NIST analysis, and threat intelligence information.
+All vulnerability data is stored locally on your device for privacy and offline access.

 ## Data Collection and Storage

 We do not collect or store any personal information.
 The app: